carlfranklin/FFmpegBlazorDemo/README.md

 #### Logger Component

-The sample demo in the NuGet package docs, is logging data to the browser's console logs, let's create a `Logger` component, so we can see the logs right on the page, as well as as progress indicator.
+The sample demo in the NuGet package docs logs data to the browser's console logs, let's create a `Logger` component, so we can see the logs right on the page, as well as as progress indicator.

-Add a *Logger.razor* component to the *Shared* folder, with the following code:
+Add a *Logger.razor* razor component to the *Shared* folder, with the following code:

 ```c#
 <div>